ADA-GP: Accelerating DNN Training By Adaptive Gradient Prediction: Evaluation

-In this segment, we employed the \scheme\ technique on a Transformer model consisting of three encoding and decoding layers.
-We distinguish the Transformer model from other deep learning models due to the different datasets employed for it.
+In this section, we employed the \scheme\ technique on Transformer, consisting of three encoding and decoding layers, as well as YOLO-v3 \cite{redmon2018yolov3} object detection models.
+We distinguish these models from other deep learning models due to the different employed datasets.